-- 1. Team/competition travel.
-When only one adult and one minor athlete travel to a competition, the minor athlete must have his/her legal guardian's written permission in advance and for each competition to travel alone with the adult. - 2.
-Hotel rooms.
-Adults shall not share a hotel room or other sleeping arrangement with a minor athlete (unless the adult is the legal guardian, sibling, or is otherwise related to the minor athlete). - 3.1.
-Hotel Rooms and Other Sleeping Arrangements.
-All In-Program Contact at a hotel or lodging site between an Adult Participant and a Minor Athlete must be observable and interruptible, and an Adult Participant cannot share a hotel room or otherwise sleep in the same room with a Minor Athlete(s), except if: - A Dual Relationship Exists; or - The Close-in-Age Exception applies; or - The Adult Participant has advance, written consent to transport the Minor Athlete one-on-one obtained at least annually from the Minor Athlete's parent/guardian; or - A Minor Athlete needs an Adult Participant Personal Care Assistant ("PCA"), and: - The Minor Athlete's parent/guardian has provided written consent to the applicable Member Organization (or to US Club Soccer, for activities directly operated by US Club Soccer) for the Adult Participant PCA to work with the Minor Athlete; and - The Adult Participant PCA has complied with US Club Soccer's SafeSport education and training policy; and - The Adult Participant PCA has complied with US Club Soccer's background screening policy. - 4.2.
-Written consent from a Minor Athlete's parent/guardian must be obtained for all In-Program lodging at least annually.
+- 1. Hotel Rooms and Other Sleeping Arrangements.
+All In-Program Contact at a hotel or lodging site between an Adult Participant and a Minor Athlete must be observable and interruptible, and an Adult Participant cannot share a hotel room or otherwise sleep in the same room with a Minor Athlete(s), except if:

+- A Dual Relationship Exists; or

+- The Close-in-Age Exception applies; or

+- The Adult Participant has advance, written consent to transport the Minor Athlete one-on-one obtained at least annually from the Minor Athlete's parent/guardian; or - A Minor Athlete needs an Adult Participant Personal Care Assistant ("PCA"), and: - The Minor Athlete's parent/guardian has provided written consent to the applicable Member Organization (or to US Club Soccer, for activities directly operated by US Club Soccer) for the Adult Participant PCA to work with the Minor Athlete; and - The Adult Participant PCA has complied with US Club Soccer's SafeSport education and training policy; and - The Adult Participant PCA has complied with US Club Soccer's background screening policy. - 2.
+Written consent from a Minor Athlete's parent/guardian must be obtained for all In-Program lodging at least annually. - 3.
-- 5.3.
 Monitoring or Room Checks During In-Program Travel.
-If the Member Organization or US Club Soccer performs room checks during In-Program lodging, the one-on-one interaction policy must be followed and at least two adults must be present for the room checks. - 6.4.
+If the Member Organization or US Club Soccer performs room checks during In-Program lodging, the one-on-one interaction policy must be followed and at least two adults must be present for the room checks. - 4.
 Additional Requirements for Lodging Authorized or Funded by a Member Organization or US Club Soccer. - (a) Any Adult Participant traveling with the organization must agree to and sign the organization's Lodging policy at least annually. - (b) Adult Participants that travel overnight with Minor Athletes are assumed to have authority of Minor Athletes and thus must comply with US Club Soccer's SafeSport education and training policy.

-7.5.
-Meetings.
+5. Meetings.

-- (a) Meetings shall be conducted consistent with US Club Soccer's policy for one-on-one interactions i.e., any such meeting shall be observable and interruptible. - (b) Meetings shall not be conducted in a hotel room. - (c) It is recommended that team travel policies are signed and agreed to by all minor athletes, parents, and adults traveling with the organization.
+- (a) Meetings shall be conducted consistent with US Club Soccer's policy for one-on-one interactions i.e., any such meeting shall be observable and interruptible. - (b) Meetings shall not be conducted in a hotel room. - (c) It is recommended that team travel policies are signed and agreed to by all minor athletes, parents, and adults traveling with the organization. - 6.
+Recommendations. - (a) It is recommended that parents/legal guardians receive education concerning child abuse prevention before providing consent for their minor to travel alone with an Adult Participant.

-8.6.
-Recommendations.